Media-Bias-Group/MBIB/README.md

 ```
 python create_corpus.py
 ```
-which processes all the datasets, if they have their raw data available and subsequently merges the datasets into 8 Tasks.
+which processes all the datasets, if the particular raw data are available and subsequently merges the datasets into 8 Tasks.
 For more information about the Tasks please see our paper.
 The output of the script can be found in `/datasets/mbib-full`

 The example instances of each MBIB task can be found in the following: